 Many projectors will not feature a audio out port so it can be handy to make sure the device that you are streaming from does have some form of audio output.
 The projectors that have audio outputs will often only output basic stereo or even mono audio as sound processing is not a key feature of projectors.
 We would recommend to find a device with an audio out to match your setup.
-Chromecast does not output audio so can make an installation tricky.
-We would recommend an Apple TV box or Amazon fire Stick which have Bluetooth Audio, Fetch TV or Xbox have Optical audio out so are also good options.
+Chromecast, for example, does not output audio so can make an installation trickier.
+We would recommend an Apple TV box or Amazon FireTVStick, which have Bluetooth Audio, Fetch TV or Xbox have Optical audio out so are also good options.
 If you are using a surround sound Receiver you can also connect your media player directly to the receiver for higher quality sound.